 You can check our settings page to see how to set the HDR settings.

-After calibration, the TCL 4 Series has excellent accuracy.
+Excellent color accuracy post-calibration.
 It's almost impossible to spot any remaining white balance inaccuracies.
 On the other hand, some color inaccuracies, mainly in the reds and the greens, remain after calibration and some enthusiasts might be able to spot them.
 Just like with other TCL TVs, calibration is only possible via the mobile app, but you still need to use a colorimeter.

 You can see our recommended settings here.